shrutikamendhe/DotNetOnOpenShift3/README.md

-# Enable .NET Support on OpenShift 3 Enterprise
+# Enable .NET Support on OpenShift 3
 This repository contains guide line to enable .Net support on OpenShift 3 Enterprise.
 Follow below instruction to deploy Click2Cloud's .NET Builder Images and Templates to run .NET applications in container on OpenShift 3 Cloud.

 ### Deploy Builder Image on OpenShift 3